 Sometimes, it may seem like a spouse that's grouped to a family should be getting an emailed statement, but they are not.
 Or that a family with an email address should not be generating in the "Print Statements For Donors Without Emails".
 When you group statements by family, and choose to email statements the only recipient of the email will be the actual donor(s) (the person(s) the donations are credited to in Breeze).

-- If all the contributions have been credited to Fred Flintstone, and he does not have an email on his profile within Breeze, but Wilma (his spouse) does have an email on her profile (but no giving records in her name), neither spouse will get a statement emailed to them.
+If all the giving transactions have been credited to Fred Flintstone, and he does not have an email on his profile within Breeze, but Wilma (his spouse) does have an email on her profile (but no giving records in her name), neither spouse will get a statement emailed to them.
 If you would like the Flintstone family to receive an emailed statement, you would need to include an email address for Fred on his profile, as all of the giving is recorded under his name.

-- If some donations are credited to Fred and other contributions are credited to Wilma, and Fred has an email on his profile, but Wilma does not, then Fred will get an emailed statement, and Wilma will trigger a printed statement for those without an email.
+- If some donations are credited to Fred and others are credited to Wilma, and Fred has an email on his profile, but Wilma does not, then Fred will get an emailed statement, and Wilma will trigger a printed statement for those without an email.
 While the actual statement would be identical, the one family member with an email is triggering the email statement option.
 The other donor in the family, without an email, is triggering with the print for donors without email addresses option.